-Specific programs under the QSA and related agreements include lining portions of the All-American and Coachella Canals, which were completed in 2009 and conserve over 98,000 acre-feet annually.
-Metropolitan receives this water and delivers over 77,000 acre-feet of exchange water annually to the San Diego County Water Authority ("SDCWA"), plus any of the 4,850 acre-feet of mitigation water that is not used in that year, and provides 16,000 acre-feet of water annually by exchange to the United States for use by the La Jolla, Pala, Pauma, Rincon and San Pasqual Bands of Mission Indians, the San Luis Rev River Indian Water Authority, the City of Escondido and the Vista Irrigation District.
+San Diego County Water Authority ("SDCWA"), and provides 16,000 acre-feet of water annually by exchange to the United States for use by the La Jolla, Pala, Pauma, Rincon and San Pasqual Bands of Mission Indians, the San Luis Rey River Indian Water Authority, the City of Escondido and the Vista Irrigation District.
 Water became available for exchange with the United States following a May 17, 2017 notice from the Federal Energy Regulatory Commission ("FERC") satisfying the last requirement of Section 104 of the San Luis Rey Indian Water Rights Settlement Act (Title I of Public Law 100-675, as amended).
-The QSA and related agreements also authorized the transfer of conserved water annually by IID to SDCWA (up to a maximum expected amount in 2021 of 205,000 acrefeet, then stabilizing to 200,000 acre-feet per year).
-Metropolitan also receives this water and delivers exchange water annually to SDCWA.
-See description under the caption "- Metropolitan and San Diego County Water Authority Exchange Agreement" below; see also "METROPOLITAN REVENUES-Principal Customers" in this Appendix A. Also included under the QSA is a delivery and exchange agreement between Metropolitan and CVWD that provides for Metropolitan, when requested, to deliver annually up to 35,000 acre-feet of Metropolitan's State Water Project contractual water to CVWD by exchange with Metropolitan's available Colorado River supplies.
-See description under the caption "- CVWD Delivery and Exchange Agreement" below.
-With full implementation of the programs identified in the QSA, at times when California is limited to its basic apportionment of 4.4 million acre-feet per year, Metropolitan expects to be able to annually divert to its service area approximately 850,000 acre-feet of Colorado River water plus water from other water augmentation programs it develops, including the Palo Verde Land Management, Crop Rotation and Water Supply Program (described under "-Water Transfer, Storage and Exchange Programs -Colorado River Aqueduct Agreements and Programs" below), which provides up to approximately 133,000 acre-feet of water per year.
-(Amounts of Colorado River water received by Metropolitan in 2009 through 2018 are discussed under "-Colorado River Water Apportionment and Seven-Party Agreement" above.)
+The QSA and related agreements also authorized the transfer of conserved water annually by IID to SDCWA (up to a maximum expected amount in 2021 of 205,000 acre-feet, then stabilizing to 200,000 acre-feet per year).
+Metropolitan also receives this water and delivers an equal amount of exchange water annually to SDCWA.
+See description under "- Metropolitan and San Diego County Water Authority Exchange Agreement" below; see also "METROPOLITAN REVENUES-Principal Customers" in this Appendix A. Also included under the QSA related agreements is a delivery and exchange agreement between Metropolitan and CVWD that provides for Metropolitan, when requested, to deliver annually up to 35,000 acre-feet of Metropolitan's State Water Project contractual water to CVWD by exchange with Metropolitan's available Colorado River supplies.